 NPS Photo by Renée West

 Algae are everywhere.
-The most famous algae, of course, are the seaweeds and kelps.
+The most famous algae, of course, are seaweeds and kelps.
 But you don't need an ocean to have algae.
-There are many different kinds, some of which exist as single-celled organisms.
-Some of these microscopic plants live in fresh water.
+There are many different kinds, some exist as single-celled organisms while some microscopic plants live in fresh water.
 Some live on or in the soil [see Lichens].
 You've probably seen them in your pets' water dishes, even inside the house.
 That's because their single-celled reproductive spores are floating around in the air all the time.

 In Carlsbad Caverns National Park, most kinds of algae are single-celled.
 As in many semi-arid and arid desert areas, the algal spore can survive being dried out for long periods of time.
 Then when water is available they grow into masses that are often visible.
 When the park gets a good rain, the water percolates down through the various limestone layers until it gets to a less-permeable layer.
 Then the water travels sideways and eventually runs down the sides of cliffs.
 You can see this on the Walnut Canyon entrance road.
 And along with the water running down are populations of algae that appear to stain the rocks black.

 Some of these algae live in the caves, too.
 Under normal light conditions, they will grow on walls or in pools as far into a cave as the sunlight penetrates (the twilight zone).
 In caves with artificial light sources of suitable wavelengths, such as Carlsbad Cavern, algae will grow in the dark zones near the artificial lights.
 These algae are considered pest plants, and are kept under control by park staff.